LexasCMS/vsf-lexascms/README.md

 ### Request Context

-In the event that you would like to set a request context on your requests to LexasCMS (i.e. for content personalisation), you can dispatch the `vsf-lexascms/setRequestContext` store action.
+In the event that you would like to provide a request context with your requests to LexasCMS (i.e. for content personalisation), you can dispatch the `vsf-lexascms/setRequestContext` store action.

 You can dispatch this action from anywhere that you have access to the store, and it will automatically attach the provided context to all subsequent requests that are made to LexasCMS.